MarufZak/study-logs/linux-command-line/README.md

 3. `chown :bobgroup file` - changes group to bobgroup
 4. `chown bob: file` - changes owner to bob and group to bob's login group (primary group)

-There is `chgrp` command too, but it's old and less limited.
+There is `chgrp` command too, but it's old and more limited.

 Some other useful commands: